Mission, Vision & Goals

 Vision

-We envision all Boise State students graduating with the skills, knowledge, and disposition to be locally responsive and globally aware.
-We envision an academic culture in which community-engaged teaching and learning is highly valued, practiced, assessed, and recognized.
+We envision all Boise State students graduating with the skills, knowledge, and disposition to be activity members of their communities.
+We envision an academic culture in which community-engaged teaching and learning are highly valued, practiced, assessed, and recognized.
 We envision a university that prioritizes and supports campus/community collaborations to address critical issues of Idaho and beyond.

 Values/Pillars